-Companies should take into account the interests of and feedback from stakeholders which includes the workforce.
-Taking into account the differences in best practice across markets, companies should have an appropriate system in place to engage with employees.
+Companies need to develop and maintain relationships with key stakeholders to be successful in the long-term.
+The board therefore should take into account the interests of and feedback from stakeholders which includes the workforce.
+Considering the differences in best practice across markets, companies should report how key stakeholder views and interests have been considered and impacted on board decisions.
+Companies should also have an appropriate system in place to engage with employees.

-Engagement and dialogue with shareholders on a regular basis are key for companies; being a way to discuss governance, strategy, and other significant issues.
+Engagement and dialogue with shareholders and wider stakeholders on a regular basis are key for companies; being a way to discuss governance, strategy, and other significant issues.
 Companies should engage with shareholders ahead of the AGM in order that high votes against resolutions can be avoided where possible.